-The Executive Directors are appointed by way of service agreements or employment contract while the Independent Directors are appointed by way of letters of appointment.
+The Executive Directors are appointed by way of service agreements or employment contracts while the Independent Directors are appointed by way of letters of appointment.
 The duties and responsibilities of Directors are clearly set out in these service agreements or employment contracts and letters of appointment.

 New Directors are briefed on the Group's industry, business, organisation structure, and strategic plans and objectives.
-They are also provided with the Company's constitution ("Constitution"), terms of reference of the Board Committees, together with the relevant policies and procedural guidelines.
-Our orientation for new Directors includes visits to the Group's key premises to familiarise them with the Group's operations.
+They are also provided with the Company's constitution ("Constitution"), terms of reference of the Board Committees, and the relevant policies and procedural guidelines.
+The orientation for new Directors includes visits to the Group's key premises to familiarise them with the Group's operations.
 New Directors who have no prior experience as director of a listed company shall undergo training in the roles and responsibilities of a director of a listed issuer as prescribed by the SGX-ST, and pursuant to Rule 406(3)(a) of the Catalist Rules.
 Such training expenses will be borne by the Company.

-All of our Directors have either current and/or prior experience as a director of public listed companies in Singapore, or been briefed by the legal adviser to the Company for the Company's listing on the Catalist Board of the SGX-ST (the "Listing") on the roles and responsibilities of a director of a public listed company in Singapore and attended the prescribed mandatory training as prescribed under the Catalist Rules, including training on sustainability matters.
+All of the Directors have either current and/or prior experience as a director of public listed companies in Singapore, or have been briefed by the legal adviser to the Company in respect of the Company's listing on the Catalist Board of the SGX-ST (the "Listing") on the roles and responsibilities of a director of a public listed company in Singapore, and have attended the mandatory training prescribed under the Catalist Rules, including training on sustainability matters.

-When there are changes in laws and regulations, including the Companies Act 1967 of Singapore ("Companies Act"), the Catalist Rules and the Code which are relevant to the Group, the Directors will be updated at the Board Meetings and/or via email in a timely manner.
-The external auditors regularly update the Audit Committee ("AC") and the Board on the developments in the Singapore Financial Reporting Standards (International) which are applicable to the Group.
+When there are changes in laws and regulations, including the Companies Act 1967 of Singapore ("Companies Act"), the Catalist Rules and the Code which are relevant to the Group, the Directors are updated at Board meetings and/or via email in a timely manner.
+The external auditors regularly update the audit committee of the Company ("AC") and the Board on the developments in the Singapore Financial Reporting Standards (International) which are applicable to the Group.
 Changes to regulations and accounting standards are monitored closely by the management.
 In addition, the management regularly updates and familiarises the Directors on the business activities of the Group during the Board and Board Committee meetings.

-The Nominating Committee ("NC") evaluates the individual Directors' competencies and recommends to the Board training and development programmes for each Director.
+The nominating committee of the Company ("NC") evaluates the individual Directors' competencies and recommends to the Board training and development programmes for each Director.
 The Directors are also encouraged to attend relevant seminars and training programmes to enhance their skills and knowledge.
-Directors' expenses in attending training programmes that are relevant to the Group and the Directors' ability to contribute effectively and meaningfully to the Group will be borne by the Company.
+The Directors' expenses in attending training programmes that are relevant to the Group and the Directors' ability to contribute effectively and meaningfully to the Group will be borne by the Company.

-Matters requiring Board approval
+Matters requiring the Board's approval